gkiril/benchie/README.md

 ## Languages

 BenchIE provides evaluation data in several languages: English, German, Chinese, Japanese, Galician and Arabic.
 Some of these languages are not available yet, but they soon will be.

+## Facets

+BenchIE comes in multiple facets: BenchIE (regular), BenchIE-E (entity), BenchIE-M (minimality) and BenchIE-C (concatenate).
+For now, the code is available only on the regular BenchIE facet.
+The data and the framework code for the other facets will be soon available.

 ## Reproduce experiments